SafiUllahAshfaq/interviews-learning/README.md

 - When to use promise.all?
 - How to run promises inside promise.all sequentially?

+## TypeScript
+- Omit Type utility in Typescript.
+(Utility types in typescript)
+-

 ## AWS

 - what is the memory limit of AWS Lambda?